Wikimedia-Sverige/commonsdb-commons-supplier/README.md

 DECLARATION_JOURNAL_URL=<URL to the database used by the declaration journal, for more info see https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls>
 ```

+### Database

+Database versions are handled by [Alembic](https://alembic.sqlalchemy.org/).
+To upgrade the database run

+`alembic upgrade head`

+This should be done any time the code is updated.
+Remember to back up the database first.

 ## Development

 It's recommended to do development with [Venv](https://docs.python.org/3/library/venv.html).
 To set up the environment run: